FICSS-Institute/computational-macrohistory/CMH-Arab-Spring/README.md

 ## Overview

-This repository contains the replication materials for **Document III** (WP-2026-003) of the Computational Macrohistory (CMH) series, published by the Fontaise Institute of Computational Social Science (FICSS), Lugano, Switzerland.
+This repository contains the replication materials for **Document III** (WP-2026-003) of the Computational Macrohistory (CMH) series, published by the Foundations Institute of Computational Social Science (FICSS), Lugano, Switzerland.
 The current version of the paper is **v2.0** (May 2026, errata-corrected; supersedes the v1.0 deposit of March 2026).

 The paper applies the CMH framework to analyze the structural preconditions of the Arab Spring (2010–2012), comparing three MENA countries — **Tunisia**, **Egypt**, and **Saudi Arabia** — across five key socio-political variables for the period 2000–2012.